juninatt/NewsStream/README.md

 * Testing: Access the app at `http://localhost:8080` to test scheduled fetching and notifications.

 ---
+### Known Issues
+To avoid email delivery failures it is important to adhere to industry sender requirements, which are updated regularly.
+See https://sendgrid.com/en-us/blog/email-delivery-failure-causes for more information.

 ### Author
 Petter Bergström / juninatt